 No, really.
 Vacuum storage bags are something of a storage tips miracle these days.
 You need to store large blankets and duvets, but your cupboards are small.
-Instead of buying smaller items, just make what you have fill a different space.
+Instead of buying smaller items, just make what you have filled a different space.
 You can switch out seasonal items and blankets and use vacuum bags to reduce the volume of the things that you have in closets.

 Use A Self-Storage Unit

 Sometimes, you cannot get rid of your own clutter.
 Boxing up your sentimental items, photo albums, and old toys often mean you’re not decluttering, you’re shifting your stuff elsewhere.
-This works in your favour with a full-service storage unit that will mean your stuff is still protected, but you’re not tripping over it anymore.
+This works in your favour with a full-service storage unit in London or Brighton that will mean your stuff is still protected, but you’re not tripping over it anymore.
 You get to store your stuff and keep it, without it being in your face anymore, and Henfield Storage is the perfect place for it.